 Step down to this double aspect room, full of character with the door set in the pub’s original external brick wall.
 Units sit against two walls, housing an electric oven, four ring ceramic hob with extractor, fridge with three drawer freezer underneath and a slim-line dishwasher.

 A warm and rustic room with massive fireplace with wood burner, beams and a serving hatch dating back to the time when the property was a pub (hence the name!) dating from 1750.
-An L shape sofa is well positioned to warm yourself by the fire with the TV beside it and large coffee table in-front and a handsome antique desk with chair, plus a corner cupboard and cabinet with jigsaws and games in for you to enjoy.
+An L shape sofa is well positioned to warm yourself by the fire with the TV and DVD player beside it and large coffee table in-front and a handsome antique desk with chair, plus a corner cupboard and cabinet with jigsaws and games in for you to enjoy.
 A couple of stairs take you down to the back hall.

 A handsome stable door opens into this handy room which has a washing machine and sink – ideal when you come in from a muddy or sandy walk!
 There’s a door to the garden and a couple of chairs here so you can sit and enjoy the view of the garden and countryside beyond.